kaylagordon/birthday-calendar-ui/README.md

 Do *not* nest this inside your front-end repository.

-Run `node server.js` to start up the server.

 ### Iteration 1

 Get all existing birthdays on page load and display them on the DOM, with each birthday appearing in the correct month.
 If a month does not have any birthdays in it, it should say "No birthdays this month."